gauravsaxena1983/RoboND-DeepLearning-Project-1/README.md

     return output_layer
 ```

-## FCN Model:
+## Project FCN Model:

-The FCN model will have"
+IN this project the FCN model will have the following layers:

 * 3 Encoder Blocks
 * 1 1x1 Regular Conv Block